History of AFWC

 Since the family sold the home in the 1940's, it has served as the Redmont School and as Alethea House, a residential drug rehabilitation facility.

 The AFWC State Headquarters may be reserved for tours, meetings, and special social occasions with the sponsorship of an AFWC member.

 For scheduling and fee information contact:

-Jane Wright, AFWC Headquarters Chairman
+Jean Ingram, AFWC Headquarters Chairman